bucky-13/bucky-13/README.md

 ## Hi there, I'm Simon Stenström

 Currently enrolled at Medieinstitutet to become a front end developer, graduating in spring 2025.
-At the moment I'm learning Typescript.
+At the moment I'm learning API development and is also looking for an internship in southern Sweden in the fall of 2024.

 ## Tech Stack